 Circadian Rhythms is a meditation on the passage of time and an exercise in musical archeology.
-Mixing live on four decks, DJ Basilisk skillfully blends some of the finest mid-tempo Goa trance classics of the 1990s with dub techno, deep trance, progressive house, psychedelic breakbeats.
+Mixing live on four decks, Basilisk skillfully blends some of the finest mid-tempo Goa trance classics of the 1990s with dub techno, deep trance, progressive house, psychedelic breakbeats.
 Holding steady at or around 120 beats per minute, the deep frequencies of this mix evoke the heartbeat of creation, taking the listener on a full journey through day into night and back again.

 - Banco De Gaia – Seti I [Six Degrees Records] (2000)

 - Turban Bloc – As Above So Below [Blue Room Released] (1997)

 - Dubbelhelix – Magic Night [Spirit Zone Recordings] (2002)